wholebuzz/fs/README.md

 ## Project history

 The project started to support [@wholebuzz/archive](https://www.npmjs.com/package/@wholebuzz/archive), a terabyte-scale archive for GCS.
-The focus has since expanded to include powering [dbcp](https://www.npmjs.com/package/dbcp) with a collection of file system implementations under a common interface.
+The focus has since expanded to include powering [dbcp](https://www.npmjs.com/package/dbcp) and [@wholebuzz/mapreduce](https://www.npmjs.com/package/@wholebuzz/mapreduce) with a collection of file system implementations under a common interface.
 The atomic primitives are only available for Google Cloud Storage and local.

 ## Example